 A generator kicks on in the event of a power outage, providing electricity to necessary functions.
 For example, you may be interested in a home standby generator so you’re not without heat during a blizzard.
 Likewise, a generator can power your refrigerator so your food doesn’t spoil.
-No matter your priorities, our Michigan electrical contractors offer generator installation so you’re not inconvenienced by the next power outage.
+No matter your priorities, our Michigan, Indiana, Ohio & Florida electrical contractors offer generator installation so you’re not inconvenienced by the next power outage.
 Continue reading to learn if a home standby generator is a good investment for your family and lifestyle.

 Benefits of a Home Standby Generator